celery/celery/docs/glossary.rst

     `prefetch count`
-        Maximum number of unacknowledged messages a consumer can hold and if exceeded the transport should not deliver any more messages to that consumer.
+        Maximum number of unacknowledged messages a consumer can hold and if exceeded the transport shouldn't deliver any more messages to that consumer.
 See :ref:`optimizing-prefetch-limit`.

     pidbox
         A process mailbox, used to implement remote control commands.